 Man City vs. Inter Milan Preview: Early Odds and everything you need to know for the Champions League Final

-Below we run through all of the early information on the match, from its date, destination, and kick-off time to the early odds from trusted online betting sites.
+Below we run through all of the early information on the Champions League final, from its date, destination and kick-off time, to all of the odds from trusted online betting sites.

 When is Man City vs Inter Milan?

-Man City and Inter Milan will lock horns in the Champions League final at 8pm on Saturday 10th June 2023.
+Man City and Inter Milan will do batlle in the Champions League Final at 8pm on Saturday 10th June 2023.

 Where is Man City vs Inter Milan?